LAS MAESTRAS

 marielaaguilar@ucsb.edu

-Mariela Aguilar Raya earned her Ph.D. in Hispanic Literatures and Languages in the Department of Spanish and Portuguese at UC, Santa Barbara where she is a Lecturer of Spanish language/cultural courses.
-Her research interests focus on women narratives written about/from the US and Mexico Border & decolonizing methodologies.
-Over her graduate studies, Mariela worked as a volunteer and fellow at Las Maestras Center for Xicana[x] Indigenous Thought, Art, and Social Practice where she served as an undergraduate research advisor and helped organized Poetry Talk Series with acclaimed Native American and Chicana[x] Poets entitled "Flor y Canto”.
+Mariela Aguilar Raya (she/her) earned her Ph.D. in Hispanic Literatures and Languages from the Department of Spanish and Portuguese at UC Santa Barbara, where she currently serves as a Lecturer in Spanish language and cultural studies.
+Originally from Guanajuato, México, Mariela's research interests center on narratives written by and about Mexicana & Xicana women along the U.S.-Mexico border, with a focus on decolonial methodologies such as the épica invertida.
+Throughout her graduate studies, she volunteered and held a fellowship at Las Maestras Center for Xicana[x] Indigenous Thought, Art, and Social Praxis, where she mentored undergraduate researchers and helped organize the Poetry Talk Series, "Flor y Canto," featuring renowned Native American and Chicana[x] poets.

 John Jairo Valencia